 Recommended Types:

-- Dial thermometers with clips for milk jugs
+- Dial thermometers with clips designed to attach securely to milk jugs

 Brands to Consider:

-- Chef Inox milk thermometers come with jug clips and easy-to-read dials.
+- Chef Inox milk thermometers feature jug clips and easy-to-read dials for busy barista stations

-- HLP offers fast-response digital options for barista-level control.
+- HLP offers fast-response digital options for barista-level temperature control

 Food (Core Temperature) Thermometers

-Purpose: To check internal temperatures of meats, poultry, and prepared foods for safety and quality.
+Purpose: To check internal temperatures of meats, poultry, and prepared foods, ensuring compliance with food safety regulations and preventing foodborne illness.

 Recommended Types:

-- Probe thermometers with alarms for cooking and holding
+- Probe thermometers with programmable alarms for cooking and hot-holding applications

-- HLP’s waterproof, NSF-rated models are great for high-traffic kitchens.
+- HLP's waterproof, NSF-rated models are built for high-traffic kitchens and easy sanitising

-- Chef Inox analog and digital models are simple, rugged, and food-safe.
+- Chef Inox offers both analog and digital models that are simple, rugged, and food-safe

 Deep Fry Thermometers